yclas/guides/docs/General-change-time-zone.md

 To change the Time Zone, follow these steps:

 1. Go to Panel,  **Settings**  ->  **General**
-2. In the  _Regional Settings_  section,  **Time Zone**  field, select your city or the city with the same timezone as yours.
+2. In the  _Regional Configuration_  section,  **Time Zone**  field, select your city or the city with the same timezone as yours.
 3. Press  **Save**